 # In this case the ACMEServerless context has the Pulumi Token that is needed by the Pulumi orb

-To make sure we’re all on the same page, as a definition, Continuous Verification is “A process of querying external system(s) and using information from the response to make decision(s) to improve the development and deployment process.”
-Within Continuous Verification, there are many things you can add but let’s focus on four important ones:
+As a reminder, Continuous Verification is “A process of querying external system(s) and using information from the response to make decision(s) to improve the development and deployment process.”

-Let’s start with security because at the end of the day it is a shared responsibility to make sure we all build safe and secure software.
-I’ve written about using Snyk before, so I’ll not go over the amazing technology they offer.
-To scan the Go modules literally takes two lines of additional YAML.
-You have to add the orb (snyk: snyk/snyk@0.0.10) and you have to add the scan step (snyk/scan).
+Starting with security — it’s a shared responsibility to build safe software.
+I’ve written about Snyk before, so I won’t repeat the details here.
+Scanning Go modules takes two additional lines of YAML: add the orb (snyk: snyk/snyk@0.0.10) and add the scan step (snyk/scan).

-After you’ve invoked the AWS Lambda function a few times, you can use the AWS CLI to get some performance statistics.
-To do that, you’ll need four steps:
+For performance checks after invoking the Lambda function a few times, you can use the AWS CLI to pull CloudWatch metrics.
+That requires four steps:

 version: 2.1